PIEKER/Pieker/architectures/README.md

 More information about working with the architecture meta-model and its implementations can be found in the [architecture model README](./src/main/java/pieker/architectures/model/README.md).

-## The PIEKER Dependency Description
+## The PIEKER Interface Description

-The PIEKER dependency description is a YAML-based format that defines additional properties of the system under test, like API connections between the components.
+The PIEKER Interface Description is a YAML-based format that defines additional properties of the system under test, like API connections between the components.
 This information is not part of the component-defining files, e.g. the Docker Compose YAML, so that an additional specification of these relationships is necessary.
 Further information can be found [here](./src/main/java/pieker/architectures/description/README.md).